nfoWorks Hard Hat Beginnings

 2008-03-11 Move notes to some easier backlog place and remove the clutter from this job jar.

 2004-02-01 It occurred to me that this business about media recording-life is related to software engineering principles, and also ISO 9000 ones with regard to risk management and preserving an account of the basis for decisions, not just what the decision is, and the assumptions about operational conditions that should then be verified regularly.
 There is something here about accountability and trust and managing risk.
 I don't know where more should be said about this, but someplace.
-Data and Accountability and the like.
+Data and Accountability and the like [dh:2013-03-13 This is also an nfoWare topic.
+Tools for recovery would probably be under nfoWorks though.]

 2004-02-01 I am wondering about risk management (reading CACM 47, 2 (February 2004), 61-65) around media for data.
 It would seem that, at the beginning of a project, one needs to record data on the intended media very early and use this as an early warning condition on the deterioration of recorded media that is created when a system is in production.
 Then there are lots of conditions to keep data on (including tracking batches of new media, etc.).
-And finding out what vendors do to establish the retention life of their media, etc.
+And finding out what vendors do to establish the retention life of their media, etc .[dh:2013-03-13 This, again, is soft for nfoWare, perhaps harder here, and not absent from TROST as well.]

 2004-01-16 Bill Anderson and I are running into more problems about coherence and the failure of email clients, for example, to have specified, confirmable behavior.
 A lot of what goes on is kept transparent and it just works, and when it doesn't work the breakdown and the degree of inscrutability are pronounced.
 It occurs to me that there are aspects of trust, confirmable experience, coherence, and toolcraft all wrapped up in this.
 And software engineering.
 I am not sure how to get this all handled.
-It would seem that the first thing to do is even be able to describe the situation, and then look for appropriate tools.
+It would seem that the first thing to do is even be able to describe the situation, and then look for appropriate tools [2013-03-11 This is definitely a TROST item, with its reflection in nfoWorks designs and also at a straightforward level in nfoWare.]

 2004-01-10 The style guide for nfoWare/nfoWorks needs to point out that nfoWare/nfoWorks is always shown in bold italics.
 This is a hint to create a style guide here. [dh:2008-03-11 Applies to nfoWorks too.]

 2004-01-09 There is something to be said for being able to do it by hand and then to automate.
 Most of what we have on nfoWorks is presently "manual" (with the help of web servers, FTP, FrontPage 2003, and a bunch more invisible technology under that).
 That is to say, the content is mostly developed by hand, except for some use of special FrontPage extensions for inclusion of material.
 But nothing very active is happening with these pages (er, well, except that it all works with browsers).
 That is, there is no scripting and no content processing/generation on the server, and most of the text is here because someone typed every word of it at a keyboard and it is included explicitly in the HTML that carries the content.
-Sheesh [dh:2008-03-11 still a problem after all these years.].
+Sheesh [dh:2008-03-11 still a problem after all these years.] [dh:2013-03-11 This is something to illustrate in nfoWare, but also TROST.].

 2004-01-09 Why nfoWorks?
 Lest I forget, how was the name chosen, what was the original idea for the domain, and then what happened that caused this to be expanded?
 Also, include something on nfoWorks as artifacts: documents, articles, books, as well as software.
 There might be physical artifacts of a different kind as well, so one might speculate on that as a thought problem. [dh:2008-03-11 an nfoWare question that seems to apply to nfoWorks too.]